Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 session as quickly as possible.
 The ACK bitmap is 1 bit long and is always 1.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the MIC is correct, the device shall transmit the ACK with the "MIC is correct" indicator bit set (C=1).
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram) and if the RCS is correct, the device shall transmit the ACK with the "RCS is correct" indicator bit set (C=1).
 This message might be lost therefore the SCHC gateway may request a retransmission of this ACK in the next downlink.
 The device SHALL keep this ACK message in memory until it receives a downlink, on SCHC FPortDown from the SCHC gateway different from an
 ACK-request: it indicates that the SCHC gateway has received the ACK message.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the MIC is NOT correct, the device shall transmit a Receiver-Abort fragment.
+Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the RCS is NOT correct, the device shall transmit a Receiver-Abort fragment.
 The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an ACK-request indicating that the SCHC